ARVINDTRONICS/web-portfolio-2021/src/pages/experience/crayon.md

 ---

 - Part of Platform Solutions that builds custom apps on top of Crayon's product
-- Responsible for UI Development with React
+- Responsible for UI Development with React and Backend Development using NodeJS
-- Integrated with few third-party vendors SOAP/REST
+- Integrated with few third-party vendors both SOAP/REST
 - Worked Extensively with APIs, GraphQL, JavaScript
 - Familiar with Agile Software Development
 - Bugfixes and Feature Enhancements as needed